AhmetZamanis/DeepLearningEnergyForecasting/README.md

 - The inputs, outputs and requirements for every script are in the Makefile comments.
 - If Make is not installed, you can copy-paste and run the commands manually, substituting in the service name.

-To pull data from the [EPİAŞ API](https://seffaflik.epias.com.tr/home), you need to create an account and add your credentials to a `.env` file in the project root.
-The format is in `.env-mock`.
+To pull data from the [EPİAŞ API](https://seffaflik.epias.com.tr/home), you need to create a free account and add your credentials to a `.env` file in the project root.
+The format is demonstrated in `.env-mock`.

 The configurations for the deployment scripts are handled with [Hydra](https://hydra.cc/docs/intro/).
-The config file is in `scripts/deployment/configs/config.yaml`.
+The config file is `scripts/deployment/configs/config.yaml`.

 - You can update config.yaml in the project root directory, and the configs in the container will also be updated: The two directories are bind mounted by default.
-- You can also run the script commands manually without Make, and override configs with Hydra syntax.
+- You can also run the deployment script commands manually without Make, and override configs with Hydra syntax.

-You can retain, access and modify the model predictions, datasets, tuning logs and saved models outside the container, in the project root directories.
-The project root and container directories are bind mounted and have the same structure.
+You can retain, access and modify the model predictions, datasets, tuning logs and saved models outside the container, in the data & model directories at the project root.
+The data and model directories at the project root and in the container are bind mounted and have the same directory structure.

 The image is created from an official `CUDA` image.
 A GPU version of Torch is installed by default.
 The final image size is around 9GBs.
 Building the image takes around 7mins on my PC.